scchess/Qualimap/doc/command_line.rst

                                       strand-specific-forward,
                                       strand-specific-reverse or
                                       non-strand-specific (default)
-    -sd,--skip-duplicated             Activate this option to skip duplicated alignments from analysis.
+    -sd,--skip-duplicated             Activate this option to skip duplicate alignments from the analysis.
 If the
                                       duplicates are not flagged in BAM file, then they will be detected by Qualimap.
     -sdmode,--skip-dup-mode <arg>        Specific type of duplicated alignments to skip (if this option is activated).
-                                      0 : both flagged and estimated (default) 1 : only flagged duplicates
+                                      0 : only flagged duplicates (default)
-                                      2 : only estimated by Qualimap
+                                      1 : only estimated by Qualimap
+                                      2 : both flagged and estimated

 | The only required parameter is :guilabel:`bam` -- the input mapping file.